Where are they now? Arsenal’s last 24 January signings

-Derby County made Bielik their club-record signing last summer, prising the Poland international away from Arsenal in a £9.5million move.
+Derby County made Bielik their club-record signing in the summer of 2019, prising the Poland international away from Arsenal in a £9.5million move.

 Bielik played twice for Arsenal after joining from Legia Warsaw in January 2015, but he needed to drop down to League One, impressing on loan at Charlton Athletic before catching Derby’s eye.